 The process of designing the initial interface also underscored the valuable lesson that over-decorating things can quickly get in the way of functionality.
 Even something as seemingly innocuous as a gradient or drop shadow will almost always begin to limit your design options.

 Attempts to ape the physicality of real-world objects were swiftly abandoned, allowing fast iteration towards a visually minimal interface.
-However, the final version of the these was still bounded by a white rectangle with a drop shadow - skeuomorphism not entirely eliminated.
+However, the final version of the these was still bounded by a white rectangle with a drop shadow as seen above - skeuomorphism not entirely eliminated.

 The most recent iteration process resulted in what seems to be the absolute minimum interface without sacrificing affordance.
 The text is still bounded within a rectangle on larger screens in order to give it some visual rigidity, but all the colour and gradients have been removed in favour of a monotone design.